guillermo-carrasco/guillermo-carrasco.github.com/_posts/2018-03-06-machine-learning-101.md

 ![Data points](/images/machine-learning-101/data_points.png)

-The target of a ML algorithm in this case would be to _predict which grade will a student obtain given the amount of hours she has studied_.
+The target of an ML algorithm in this case would be to _predict which grade will a student obtain given the amount of hours she has studied_.
 To do so, the algorithm is going to try to find the best parameters for a function so that given a number of hours, its output is the grade the student will probably get.
 In terms of this example, and being a 2 dimensional problem, the algorithm is trying to find the line that best fits all training examples.
+In a 3 dimensional problem it would try to find the best hyperplane, etc.

 This is better seen with an example: